Gift-Giving Guide for Dialysis Patients

 - Apparel – Dialysis patients need to have their access visible and accessible for the treatment.
 Consider purchasing access-friendly clothing.
 One brand is Hemowear, LLC, and they provide sweatshirts, sweatpants and other apparel made for dialysis patients.

 - Gloves, scarf and socks – Again, the dialysis centers may become chilly so these items come in handy.

 - Electronics – Typically dialysis patients spend 3-4 hours, three times per week at the dialysis center.
 This is a lot of time to just sit.
-If your budget allows it, consider buying an MP3 player or portable DVD player.
+If your budget allows it, consider buying an MP3 player, portable DVD player or electronic reader.
 Listening to music or watching movies can help your loved one pass the time.

 Gift ideas for home dialysis patients

 Is the person you want to treat on home hemodialysis (HHD) or peritoneal dialysis (PD)?
 Although home patients aren’t visiting a dialysis center every week, there are some gift ideas that could help with their treatments.